Chole Tikki

 Oil for shallow frying

-Boil the potatoes until tender.
-Once done, drain the water and allow the potatoes to cool.
-Note: Avoid cooling the potatoes under running water, as this can cause them to absorb extra water and become mushy.
-Once cooled, peel and mash the potatoes.
+Boil the potatoes until soft.
+Once cooked, drain the water and let the potatoes cool.
+Note: Do not cool the potatoes under running water, as this can make them absorb extra water and turn mushy.
+Once cooled, peel and mash them.

-Drain the chickpeas and dry them with a paper towel to ensure there's no excess water.
+Drain the chickpeas and pat them dry with a paper towel to remove any excess moisture.
 Coarsely mash the chickpeas.

-Combine all the ingredients; adjust salt and pepper to taste.
-With oiled hands, divide the mixture into 8 to 10 equal portions and shape them into patties about half an inch thick.
+Mix all the ingredients together; adjust salt and pepper to taste.
+With oiled hands, divide the mixture into 8 to 10 equal parts and form them into patties about half an inch thick.

-Heat oil in a flat-bottomed saucepan over medium-high heat (the oil should generously cover the pan's surface).
+Heat oil in a flat-bottomed pan over medium-high heat (the oil should cover the pan's surface generously).
 To test the oil, place a small piece of tikki in it; it should sizzle.

-Place the Tikkis in the pan and shallow fry them on both sides until golden brown.
-If the Tikki is too dry, add more oil as needed without making them too greasy.
+Put the Tikkis in the pan and shallow fry them on both sides until golden brown.
+If the Tikki is too dry, add more oil as needed without making them overly greasy.

-You may need to adjust the heat as necessary while cooking.
+You may need to adjust the heat while cooking.

 Comments